salernolabs/rescuegroups/doc/request/Submittedforms/readme.md

 #### ::setSubmitterEmail

-Sets submitterEmail field with a value of type email.
+Sets submitterEmail field with a value of type string.

-    $query->setSubmitterEmail(email);
+    $query->setSubmitterEmail(string);

 #### ::setSubmitterEmailAlt

-Sets submitterEmailAlt field with a value of type email.
+Sets submitterEmailAlt field with a value of type string.

-    $query->setSubmitterEmailAlt(email);
+    $query->setSubmitterEmailAlt(string);

 #### ::setSubmitterEmailPager

-Sets submitterEmailPager field with a value of type email.
+Sets submitterEmailPager field with a value of type string.

-    $query->setSubmitterEmailPager(email);
+    $query->setSubmitterEmailPager(string);

 #### ::setSubmitterReferredBy